 The City received several public service requests from City departments and community agencies.
 Community and stakeholder input showed a need for safety and crime prevention programs and senior and homeless services.
 Staff is proposing a continuation of CDBG funding for these types of programs.
-Safety and crime prevention programs provide direct education and community-oriented policing in targeted areas to prevent gangs, drug use, and other crime and illegal activity in the City's residential low-to-moderate income neighborhoods.
-Senior services such as the Community Services Elderly Enrichment program are essential in keeping our older adult seniors vibrant, connected, and thriving through enrichment programs to combat isolation and keep minds sharp.
+Safety and crime prevention programs provide direct education and community-oriented policing in targeted areas to prevent gangs, drug use, and other crime and illegal activity in the City's residential low-to-moderate-income neighborhoods.
+Senior services such as the Community Services Elderly Enrichment program are essential in keeping older adult seniors vibrant and connected, thriving through enrichment programs that combat isolation and keep minds sharp.
 Lastly, to assist individuals experiencing homelessness, the CDBG Homeless Services Program delivers essential funding for emergency shelter operations, homelessness prevention efforts, street outreach, and supportive services such as case management and counseling.
 Under CDBG regulations, these programs are considered public service activities.

-The following table breaks down available FY 2025-26 public service funds, including \$40,000 in federally mandated Fair Housing and Mediation Services, which is included in the HUD-required 15% public services cap.
+The following table breaks down available FY 2025-2026 public service funds, including \$40,000 in federally mandated Fair Housing and Mediation Services, which is included in the HUD-required 15% public services cap.

 CATEGORY AMOUNT

-Fair Housing Services \$ 22,029
+Fair Housing and Mediation Services \$ 40,000

-Other Public Service Activities \$ 231,554
+Other Public Service Activities \$ 225,735

-Total Available Funding: \$253,583
+Total Available Funding: \$265,735